Context matters: what works in one place may not work in another.

-First, evidence-based policy is not a blue print approach.
-We should not say, this worked in California, let’s do it in Cardiff or in Conakry.
+First, evidence-based policy is not a blueprint approach.
+We should not say, "this worked in California, let’s do it in Cardiff or in Conakry".
 Context matters: what works in one place may not work in another.
-This has been the case for the Nurse Family Partnership which has been effective in the United States but not the United Kingdom.
+This has been the case for the Nurse Family Partnership which has been effective in the US but not the UK.
 So, we need to identify approaches which have worked elsewhere which seem implementable in our context, and then pilot them and test them.

 Third, focus on cost effectiveness not statistical significance.
 Academics doing studies of effectiveness focus on statistical significance.
 And this matters.
 But for policy purposes, practical significance matters more, and that is best captured by cost effectiveness.
 How much does it cost to keep a juvenile from crime, to lift a family out of poverty and so on?
 Sometimes a statistically significant effect may be too small to be worth the money.
 This is why useful evidence portals, like the Education Endowment Foundation’s Teacher and Learning Toolkit clearly indicate the cost of an intervention on their evidence dashboard.

 Fourth, address second generation design questions.
-First generation questions address 'does it work'.
-Second generation questions are 'how does it work for an how?' so as to improve programme performance.
+First generation questions address "does it work?".
+Second generation questions are "whow does it work for, and how?" so as to improve programme performance.
 The Campbell review on conditional cash transfers show that they has a stronger effect on school attendance the better conditions are monitored and enforced.
 The review of school feeding shows it improves nutrition, with a bigger impact the better the targeting and supervision.

 And, finally, just keep testing.
 Testing of social policy and practice should be more closely modelled on clinical practice where there are stage 1, 2 and 3 trials.
 Doing so gives the evidence-driven project (or policy or practice) cycle shown in the figure.
 Starting at the top, blue circle, we consult the evidence base to identify a suitable programme for our context, and then conduct formative evaluation to fine tune the design before moving to a formal efficacy trial.
 If the pilot is successful, we go to scale.
 But just keep testing.
 There are countless examples of things which worked in the pilot which don’t work at scale.
 Every stage is iterative and we may need to go back to the start.
 Add all this evidence to the global database (in a Campbell review of course) to inform future policy and practice.